 Over the past decade, however, less invasive procedures have been developed - opening blocked arteries from the inside, using tiny balloons to press open the vessel and sometimes inserting tiny “stent” devices to prop the artery open.
 Angioplasty and stents also save lives, and can return patients with severe symptoms to pain-free functioning.
 The emphasis on CABG lessened as the number of stent procedures grew.

-But current thinking is that not every patient with a blockage may even need surgery, according to Dr. Patrick Coleman, cardiologist with Sutter Medical Center of Santa Rosa.
+But current thinking is that not every patient with a blockage may even need surgery, according to Dr. Patrick Coleman, cardiologist with Sutter Santa Rosa Regional Hospital.
 “The advent of very effective drug therapy has impacted the field tremendously.
 Now some patients may do fine without a stent.
 That’s a conversation to have with your doctor.”

 Dr. Gary Milechman, cardiologist at California Pacific Medical Center, agrees that “not every narrowed artery must be surgically opened.
 With the right medications and good control of blood pressure and cholesterol, patients may manage their coronary artery disease without entering an operating room.”